-At March 30, 2024, the amortized cost of the Company's U.S. Treasury securities is \$ 48.7 million, with unrealized gains of \$1.3 million and no unrealized losses, resulting in a fair value of \$50.0 million.
-As applicable, when making the determination as to whether unrealized losses are other-than-temporary, the Company considers the length of time and extent to which each investment has been in an unrealized loss position, the financial condition and near-term prospects of the issuers, the issuers' credit rating, and the time to maturity.
-There were no cash and cash equivalents related to U.S. Treasury securities with an original maturity of three months or less included in the amortized cost of \$48.7 million.
+The warrant is accounted for as a derivative under ASC 815, Derivatives and no unrealized losses, resulting Hedging, as a result of certain net settlement provisions in the warrant agreements.
+The Company reports the warrant at its fair value within "other assets" in its condensed consolidated balance sheets and changes in the fair value of \$50.0 million the warrant are recognized in "other income, net" on its condensed consolidated statements of operations.
+The day-one value attributable to the other side of the warrant is reported within "other liabilities" in the Company's condensed consolidated balance sheets and will be amortized over the life of the applicable development and production milestones as determined in the development and supply agreement.
+The fair value of the warrant recognized within "other assets" on the Company's condensed consolidated balance sheets at June 29, 2024 is \$12.3 million.
+As applicable, when making There is no impact recorded to "other income, net" on the determination Company's condensed consolidated statements of operations for the period ended June 29, 2024, as to whether unrealized losses are other-than-temporary, the Company considers the length of time and extent to which each investment has been in an unrealized loss position, the financial condition and near-term prospects of the issuers, the issuers' credit rating, and the time to maturity.
+There were no cash and cash equivalents related to U.S. Treasury securities with an original maturity of three months or less included entered into these warrant agreements in the amortized cost of \$48.7 million current period.

-11. Related Party Transactions
+11.12.
+Related Party Transactions

 ASC 850, Related Party Disclosures ("ASC 850") provides guidance for the identification of related parties and the disclosure of related party transactions.
 Related parties are generally defined as (i) affiliates of the Company; (ii) owners of more than 10% of the voting interests of the Company and members of their immediate families; (iii) management of the Company and members of their immediate families; (iv) other parties which directly or indirectly control, are controlled by, or are under common control with the Company; or (v) other parties who can significantly influence the financial and operating decisions of the Company.
 A transaction is considered to be a related party transaction when there is a transfer of resources or obligations between related parties.
 The Company assesses related parties each reporting period.
-For the reporting periods covered by this report, the Company determined that C&S Wholesale Grocers, Inc. ("C&S") was a related party under ASC 850 and the following transactions were related party transactions under ASC 850.
+For the reporting periods covered by this report, the Company determined that C&S Wholesale Grocers, Inc. ("C&S") was and certain current holders of Symbotic Holdings LLC were a related party under ASC 850 and the 850.
+The following transactions were related party transactions under ASC 850.